 International work

 NNR is actively involved in regulatory improvement work both at EU level and within the OECD.
 At EU level, NNR sometimes acts independently, but often through BusinessEurope.
-NNR participates in BusinessEurope’s working group for regulatory improvement on a mandate from the Swedish Chamber of Commerce.
-In wider international contexts, NNR act both independently and through BIAC’s (Business t OECD’s) Governance and Regulatory Policy Committee via a mandate from Swedish Enterprise.
+NNR participates in BusinessEurope’s working group on better regulation on a mandate from the Confederation of Swedish Enterprise.
+In wider international contexts, NNR act both independently and through BIAC’s (Business at OECD’s) Governance and Regulatory Policy Committee via a mandate from the Confederation of Swedish Enterprise.
 NNR thereby participates in meetings of the OECD’s Regulatory Policy Committee and provides comments on its work.

 Better regulation efforts in the EU